mslot/Servitr.LogSink/docs/index.md

 This project is using application insights, but other logging sources could be used.
 Please note that application insights has no reserved event id numbers, personally I start my count relative high when classifing events: 6000.

 # Example of use
-A compact example is included in the repo, in the `TestConsole.ConsoleService`
+A compact example is included in the repo, in the `TestConsole.ConsoleService`:

 ```csharp
 using Microsoft.Extensions.Hosting;